I Saw Hell and Then Met Jesus: Jordan Samuel's Near-Death Experience

 Always.

-There will be moments when answers do not come quickly.
-There will be prayers that seem delayed.
-There may even be seasons where silence feels overwhelming.
+Faith is not about pretending life is easy.
+Faith is choosing to trust God even when the road ahead feels unclear.
+There will be moments when answers do not come quickly, there will be prayers that seem endlessly delayed, there may even be seasons where silence feels overwhelming.

+But silence does not mean absence.
 Often, God is working in ways we cannot yet see.
+He is always working behind the scenes.

 When fear whispers, “You are alone,” God says, “I am with you.”